chrismurrph/default-db-format/README.md

 The intended workflow is that feedback from the HUD will alert you to do one or more of:

- 1. modify your application's denormalized state.
+ 1. modify your application's initial state.
  2. alter the configuration hashmap (`check-config` in the example above) that is given to `check`.
  3. re-code the bad mutation you just wrote.